 4.4.4.8.
-Withhold Measures in Demonstration Years 2 and 3
+Withhold Measures in Demonstration Years 2-5

 - 4.4.4.8.1.
-The quality withhold will increase to two percent (2%) in Demonstration Year 2 and three percent (3%) in Demonstration Year 3. - 4.4.4.8.2.
-Payment will be based on performance on the quality withhold measures listed in Exhibit 7 below.
+The quality withhold will increase to two percent (2%) in Demonstration Year 2 and three percent (3%) in Demonstration Years 3-5. - 4.4.4.8.2.
+Payment will be based on performance on the quality withhold measures listed in Exhibit 7 below. - 4.4.4.8.3.
+If the ICO is unable to report at least three of the quality withhold measures listed in Exhibit 7 for a given year due to low enrollment or inability to meet other reporting criteria, alternative measures will be used in the quality withhold analysis.
+Additional information about this policy will be made available in separate technical guidance.

-Exhibit 7 Quality Withhold Measures for Demonstration Years 2 and 3 $\,$
+Exhibit 7 Quality Withhold Measures for Demonstration Years 2-5